storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 ## Dispute Evidence Submission Guidelines

 When raising a dispute or making a counter dispute, both parties can submit dispute evidence.
-Dispute evidence refers to a text document that UMA will use & read from to make a judgement on the dispute.
+Dispute evidence refers to a text document that oracle participants will use & read from to make a judgement on the dispute.

 ### Document Characteristics